nareshbhatia/react-testing-techniques/README.md

 anything when I refactor or extend the code to meet new requirements.
 The last thing I want is to get a call at 3:00 AM to fix a bug that has crashed my app!

-## Guiding principles for writing tests
+## Guiding principles when writing tests

 The principles listed in this section are based on an article by Kent C. Dodds titled